natesales/pathvector/docs/platforms/arista.md

 8. Restart bird: `bash sudo systemctl restart bird`
 9. Add Wireframe to scheduler: `schedule test interval 720 max-log-files 1 command wireframe -c /mnt/flash/wireframe.yml -o /mnt/flash/bird/ -s /run/bird.ctl`
 10. Save changes: `wr mem`

+## Usage

+After installing the bundle extension, your switch will have a few new EOS CLI commands: `birdc`, `bgpq4`, and `wireframe`.
+These are just wrappers for the binaries installed on the underlying Linux system.